tumagonx/nwjs_docs_old/The-solution-of-lacking-libudev.so.0.md

 **1. Create global symlink to `libudev.so.1` by hand.**

+#### WARNING: This solution is dangerous and may destabilize your system.
+Use at own risk.

 install the package `libudev1`, and there is `libudev.so.1` at `/lib/x86_64-linux-gun/libudev.so.1`.
 On Ubuntu for example, Run:

 ``` bash